vekatze/neut/book/src/on-executing-types.md

 <div class="info-block">

-A major motivation for this fixed allocation size is destination-passing style (`->>`).
-By making the size depend only on the type, the compiler can compute the required slot count from the type alone when allocating the destination buffer.
+A major motivation for this fixed allocation size is destination-passing style.
+By giving each ADT type a fixed size, the caller can allocate a destination buffer of the required size in advance.

 </div>